Austin Gallery

 Fix the light first

-Swap bright overhead light for one warm, low source — a green-glass banker's lamp or a few candles.
+Swap bright overhead light for one warm, low source — a green-glass banker's lamp or grouped candles, with a 2700K-or-lower bulb.
 This single change does the most work of anything on the list.

 2. 2